 Nordlys

-Northern lights
+Northern lights or Aurora Borealis

 Northern lights are the most amazing thing I’ve ever seen.
 Even though I have lived in Kirkenes for many years, the northern lights are a great experience.
+The lights have many names but the most common name is northern light or Aurora Borealis.

 When to see the Northern Lights and what time of year is best?